About

 Credit: CM Kavanagh

 Hi, I’m Adam!
-I was born in 1993, grew up in a little Sussex village called Turners Hill, moved to Brighton in 2011 to study maths at university, and still live here with my lovely partner Carly-May.
+I was born in 1993, grew up in a little Sussex village called Turners Hill, moved to Brighton in 2011 to study maths at university, and still live here with my lovely partner CM.

 Work